 Five Ferris State University graduates will return to campus during the Spring 2017 semester, to give Sports Communication students, and other guests, their professional perspectives in the Sports Speaker Series.

-The College of Arts and Sciences degree program is in its fifth year, and the series is as well, according to Sandy Alspach, the Sports Communication advisor.
+The College of Arts, Sciences and Education degree program is in its fifth year, and the series is as well, according to Sandy Alspach, the Sports Communication advisor.
 Four of the 2017 speakers graduated from Ferris with degrees in Applied Speech Communication, and the other earned her Bachelor of Science in Recreation Leadership and Management, with a Sports Communication minor.

 “We will open the series with Ira Childress, the athletic director at Okemos High School, on Wednesday, Jan.
 25 in room 120 of the Interdisciplinary Resource Center,” Alspach said.
 “We welcome student-athletes to join with Sports Communication students, that night, as Ira’s talk begins at 6 p.m. and speaks to their experiences.”